Diagnosis

 Medication

-Medications may be prescribed to manage symptoms, to reduce the risk of a stroke or to aid in seizure control, including:
+Medicines may be prescribed to manage symptoms, to reduce the risk of a stroke or to aid in seizure control.
+They include:

 - Blood thinners.
-After you're diagnosed with moyamoya disease, if you have mild or no symptoms at first, then your doctor may recommend that you take aspirin or another blood thinner to prevent strokes.
+Blood thinners are typically recommended if you've been diagnosed with moyamoya disease and you have mild or no symptoms.
+Your health care provider may recommend that you take aspirin or another blood thinner to prevent strokes.

 - Calcium channel blockers.
-Also known as calcium antagonists, this type of medication may prove helpful in managing symptoms of headaches and possibly reduce symptoms related to transient ischemic attacks.
+Also known as calcium antagonists, this type of medicine may help manage headaches.
+They also may help reduce symptoms related to transient ischemic attacks.
 These drugs can help manage blood pressure, which is essential in people with moyamoya disease to prevent blood vessel damage.

-- Anti-seizure medications.
-These medications could be helpful for those who have had seizures.
+- Anti-seizure medicines.
+These medicines could be helpful for those who have had seizures.

 Moyamoya surgery types